busterbenson/public/Beliefs.md

 - Free will is mostly an illusion (but does exist in limited form)
 - Pure altruism is an illusion (but kindness is not)
 - We tell stories in order to create and remember meaning
-- Consciousness is the result of a feedback loop between our story-making cortex and our subconscious (ain't it nice though?)
+- Consciousness is the result of a feedback loop between our story-making cortex and our subconscious, so that it can better predict/act on long-term threats
 - Privacy is just a side effect of people not being truly connected
 - Giving up our privacy and individuality in exchange for better connection will be the norm by 2050